Roles and Responsibilities for Wind for Schools Participants

 - Funding state facilitators, who assist in the analysis of Wind for School projects and provide analysis models and other tools to support project development

 - Funding Wind Application Centers, which provide turbine installation and commissioning procedures training

-- Assisting in curricula development for the K-12 schools and the Wind Application Center
+- Assisting in curricula development and updating for the K-12 schools and the Wind Application Centers

 Local Utility or Electric Cooperative

 A successful Wind for Schools project usually includes involvement and support from the local electricity provider, who often provides technical expertise (in terms of installation and education) and assists in the installation of the wind turbine and associated hardware.
-The school and state facilitator (or the Wind Application Center after the initial years) are expected to secure the support and assistance from the local provider.
+The school and state facilitator or the Wind Application Center are expected to secure the support and assistance from the local provider.
 Community education is one goal of the Wind for Schools project, and the local electricity provider is a critical project partner.

 State Energy Office

 The state energy or development office may provide technical, financial, and managerial support for the project as appropriate, generally through the Wind Application Center and state facilitator.
 State energy offices can also help to identify grants and other funding opportunities for Wind for Schools projects.